 The conclusion of the recent studies (e.g. Ajzenstadt, 2009; Cortoni, 2017; Kruttschnitt & Lopez, 2006; Shechory et al., 2011) similar to present study, indicates that gender differences alone cannot explain the differential phenomena of female delinquency.
 Consequently, additional factors, such as social status and ethnicity (Ajzenstadt, 2009; Kruttschnitt & Lopez, 2006; Morash et al., 2017; Shechory et al., 2011) context of criminal events (Miller, 2007) or familial and social experience that facilitated criminal behavior (Duarte & de Carvalho, 2017) should be considered.
 Also, the process of women's decision-making such as taking responsibility or abstaining from it, must be an integral part of understanding the motives for their criminal behavior.

-Present study assumes that taking responsibility for the criminal act is the basis for rehabilitation, whereas transferring responsibility to an external party does not allow for effective change or recovery.
-This assumption is based on clinical and empirical studies of delinquent men that focuses on their recognition of their delinquent acts, and on their assumption of personal responsibility as a prerequisite for undergoing a therapeutic process and as a measure of treatment success (Beech & Fordham, 1997; Wright & Schneider, 2017).
+The present study assumes that taking responsibility for the criminal act is the basis for rehabilitation, whereas transferring responsibility to an external party does not allow for effective change or recovery.
+This assumption is based on clinical and empirical studies of delinquent men focusing on their recognition of their delinquent acts, and on their assumption of personal responsibility as a prerequisite for undergoing a therapeutic process and as a measure of treatment success (Beech & Fordham, 1997; Wright & Schneider, 2017).
 According to this approach, a sense of personal responsibility increases motivation to maintain normative behavior.
 Conversely, when an individual’s self-perception is that of a victim, their sense of personal accountability is diminished.
 This thereby enhances deviant behavior by reinforcing their sense of inability to change the course of their lives.
 Consequently, transferring responsibility to an outside party may not allow for effective rehabilitation.

 This is important to emphasize that the point of view and conclusions of this study does not ignore the understanding that women offenders have experienced different types of victimizations, but rather shifts the operational focus toward a more integrative approach.
 Noting that women offenders describes their criminal action in terms of choice.
 The feminist struggle takes place on different levels: political, social, educational, and legislative aspects of the struggle are conducted through increased awareness of sectarian discrimination and the fight against the oppression of women and their rights.
 This struggle has indeed put women’s inequality and discrimination on the public agenda, but in some areas, especially in the field of crime, female organizations continue to maintain gender inequalities.